 An Asian American theme dorm in Junipero (which moved to Madera and then was later renamed Okada House in 1979 after John Okada) was established in 1971 to create community and center the experiences of what was then still a very small and primarily first-generation Asian American student population.
 It also paved the way for other ethnic themed housing on campus, offering a place to explore and celebrate the diversity of Asian American peoples, cultures, and languages in a historical and contemporary context, while welcoming residents of all backgrounds and cultures.
 Other Asian student communities and programs followed, including the Teahouse, the Asian American New Student Orientation Committee, the Asian American Activities Center, and many more.

-Join us as we look back at the beginnings of this important cultural center with some of its first residents, and learn how the formation of Okada House laid the foundation for residential education at Stanford to promote the concepts of inclusivity, diversity and equity.
+The panelists look back at the beginnings of this important cultural center and discuss how the formation of Okada House laid the foundation for residential education at Stanford to promote the concepts of inclusivity, diversity and equity.